 The Village of Jackson Center Municipal Pool was built in 1968 provides a pleasant and safe environment for the whole family.
 The pool is 5,316 sq ft and was renovated in 1997 and the bathhouse was renovated in 2001.
 The spray park was added in 2005.
-Attractions include: a diving board, a shallow area for younger swimmers to touch the bottom, and a spray park.
+Attractions include:a slide in the five foot area, zero entry with railing, large swimming area, spray park and bathhouse with dressing stalls and showers.

 Hours of Operation